 It's typical for fledglings to hop around in the yard for 5-7 days prior to flying.
 Mom and Dad should be around with them, teaching them to hunt for food.
 Leave fledgling birds alone - they're healthy and doing quite well on their own.

-If that bat is in your home and it's not winter, close the door to the room, open the windows and doors and the bat will (hopefully) fly out.
+If that bat is in your home and it's not winter, close any interior doors to the room, open the windows (and any exterior exiting doors) and the bat will eventually fly out.

 If it's winter time, the bat's probably temporarily woken from its hibernation.
 Since there is no food source, the bat cannot be released outside and survive.
 We recommend carefully containing the bat in a plastic container (punch air holes in the lid first) and bringing it to the Center.
 Do not handle the bat.
 If needed, use a magazine to scoop under the bat while sliding it into the container.
 It's most likely moving sluggishly.